 Our gay trip to Dutchess County, New York

 Our gay adventure to Dutchess County, 1.5 hours north of New York City, was all about the natural beauty of the Hudson Valley’s blossoming spring nature and exploring the small towns.
-We could spend some relaxing days by the Hudson River and in the Catskill Mountains, to enjoy delicious farm to table organic food in various restaurants and the Culinary Institute of America, to learn about the legacy of Eleanor and Franklin D. Roosevelt as well as the stunning historical and contemporary art and architecture of Bard College, the Fishers Center of Performing Arts and the museum Dia:Beacon.
+We could spend some relaxing days by the Hudson River and in the Catskill Mountains, enjoying delicious farm-to-table, organic food at various restaurants and the Culinary Institute of America.
+We could also learn about the legacy of Eleanor and Franklin D. Roosevelt as well as the stunning historical and contemporary art and architecture of Bard College, the Fishers Center of Performing Arts, and the museum Dia:Beacon.
 Curious?
 Let’s get started!

 By Train from New York City to Beacon